Light pollution: Public health impact

 Medical research on the effects of excessive light on the human body suggests that a variety of adverse health effects may be caused by light pollution or excessive light exposure, and some lighting design textbooks use human health as an explicit criterion for proper interior lighting.
 Health effects of over-illumination or improper spectral composition of light may include: increased headache incidence, worker fatigue, medically defined stress, decrease in sexual function and increase in anxiety.
 Likewise, animal models have been studied demonstrating unavoidable light to produce adverse effect on mood and anxiety.
 For those who need to be awake at night, light at night also has an acute effect on alertness and mood.

 Outdoor artificial light at night – exposure to contemporary types such as current types of street lighting – has been linked to risks for obesity, mental disorders, diabetes, and potentially other health issues by preliminary studies.

 In 2007, "shift work that involves circadian disruption" was listed as a probable carcinogen by the World Health Organization's International Agency for Research on Cancer.
 (IARC Press release No. 180).
 Multiple studies have documented a correlation between night shift work and the increased incidence of breast and prostate cancer.
 One study which examined the link between exposure to artificial light at night (ALAN) and levels of breast cancer in South Korea found that regions which had the highest levels of ALAN reported the highest number of cases of breast cancer.
 Seoul, which had the highest levels of light pollution, had 34.4% more cases of breast cancer than Ganwon-do, which had the lowest levels of light pollution.
 This suggested a high correlation between ALAN and the prevalence of breast cancer.
 It was also found that there was no correlation between other types of cancer such as cervical or lung cancer and ALAN levels.

 A more recent discussion (2009), written by Professor Steven Lockley, Harvard Medical School, can be found in the CfDS handbook "Blinded by the Light?".
 Chapter 4, "Human health implications of light pollution" states that "... light intrusion, even if dim, is likely to have measurable effects on sleep disruption and melatonin suppression.
 Even if these effects are relatively small from night to night, continuous chronic circadian, sleep and hormonal disruption may have longer-term health risks".
 The New York Academy of Sciences hosted a meeting in 2009 on Circadian Disruption and Cancer.
 In different wavelengths of light, red light has the least inhibitory effect on melatonin.

 In June 2009, the American Medical Association developed a policy in support of control of light pollution.
 News about the decision emphasized glare as a public health hazard leading to unsafe driving conditions.
 Especially in the elderly, glare produces loss of contrast, obscuring night vision.

 A new 2021 study published in the Southern Economic Journal indicates that light pollution may increase by 13% in preterm births before 23 weeks of gestation.

+A new longitudinal Chinese preliminary study indicated that exposure to artificial lights "could increase the risks of hypertension, heart disease, and stroke".